Daryl-Yeo/Cyclistic-Project/README.md

 ### 1. Combining 12 months of historical trip data into a single table.

-Note: With a total of 5,743,278 rows - SQL was the preferred choice over spreadsheets.
+Note: With a total of 5,743,278 rows - SQL was the preferred choice for data cleaning.

 ### 2. Removing NULL values.